-When parents ask me this, many are totally shocked by just how early their little ones should be getting to sleep.
-Depending on what part of the world you’re from, your culture might have a very different attitude toward bedtime for kids.
+Most parents are totally shocked by just how early their children should be getting to sleep.
+Depending on what part of the world you’re from, people have a very different attitude toward bedtime for kids.
 I have worked with families from India, Spain, and Russia who put their children to bed 9, 10, or even later.
 Some families stick to a really early time, like 6ish.

-Even among family members, this can differ.
+Even among family members, there can be debate.
 Your mom put you and your siblings to bed at one time, but your mother in law put her kids to bed an hour earlier.
-Of course, these well meaning family members all have their different opinions (and aren’t afraid to tell you about them!)
-How is a new parent supposed to know what to do?
+All these differing opinion can cause a lot of confusion!
+How are you supposed to know what to do?

-At around 7pm, you might notice your child getting drowsy or they might be showing signs that they are tired.
+At around 7pm, you might notice your child getting drowsy.
 Many parents don’t recognize these signs and get the kids to bed later.
 What happens?
 The kids start to become overtired, and when kids get tired, they become hyperactive.
 Try putting a hyperactive kid to bed — chances are that they will push it off even more if they can!

 I think a lot of parents feel guilty that they would even consider making their own sleep a priority.
-It seems that parents have been taught to believe that sleeplessness is just part of the job description.
-You’ve made the decision to raise a family, and sleeping poorly is to be expected.
+Parents have been taught to believe that sleeplessness is just part of the job description.
+You’ve made the decision to raise a family, and “rough nights” are expected.
 Wanting anything else makes you a selfish parent, or some would want you to believe.

-However, I am here to tell you that you are forgiven — I am happy that you’re concerned about your sleep as well.
 Well rested parents mean happy parents, and happy parents means happy kids.
 If you sleep well, you can be a more attentive and caring parent, not to mention a safer one.
-A parent who is sleep deprived and drowsy is not going to be as attentive or observant as they should be.
+A parent who is sleep deprived and drowsy is not going to be on the ball.
 Sleep is vital for everyone’s health in the family.
-And if mom is getting the rest that she needs, and Dad is getting his 7-8 hours (I hope!) it means that the family bond is strengthened and you’re ready for whatever the next day brings.
+And if mom is getting the rest that she needs, and Dad is getting his 7-8 hours (I hope!) it means that the family is ready for whatever the next day brings.

 Here’s my frank answer: parents resort to drastic measures so that they can get their child to sleep as fast as possible, so that they can get to sleep.
-Sometimes, that means that babies and children learn that they only way they can fall asleep is being rocked, or being in bed with mommy, or being bottle fed to sleep.
-Sometimes the tactics you are using as a parent to get your child to sleep are contributing to your child’s dependency on you to fall and stay asleep.
+Sometimes, that means that babies and children learn that they only way they can fall asleep is being rocked, cradled, or bottle fed to sleep.
+Sometimes the tactics you are using as a parent to get your child to sleep are contributing to your child’s dependency on you to get some rest.

 So yes, sometimes parents can contribute to the sleep issue.